tldr-pages/tldr/pages/linux/firejail.md

 # firejail

-> Securely sandbox a process to a container using built-in Linux capabilities.
+> Securely sandbox a process to a container.

 - Integrate firejail with your desktop environment: